PhantomShift/PipewireAudioCaptureScript/README.md

 > Note: "OBS Pipewire Audio Capture Monitor" must be added as a global audio device under the audio settings for sound to be properly captured

 ## Source Properties
-> Note: Currently, to my knowledge, `obslua.obs_properties_set_flags` does not function properly.
-Preferably I would set the `OBS_PROPERTIES_DEFER_UPDATE` flag so that audio is not captured until the user has actually closed the settings window, but that is currently not the case, so keep that in mind when changing these properties.
 ### `Application Audio to Capture`
 Node names to connect.
-Currently filters out any pipewire nodes that are not of `media.class`
+Currently filters out any pipewire nodes that are not of `media.class` Updates on save.

  - `Stream/Output/Audio`
  - `Audio/Source`

 Currently this whitelist can be edited by editing `pwinterface.lua`, though I will likely decouple this hard-coded whitelist from the script in the future.

 ### `Volume (%)`
 Volume of the source's capture.
+Updates live.

 ### `Automatically Connect New Sources with Same Name`
 When a new audio source with the same name is created automatically connect the new node to the capture.
 Useful for when re-opening applications or in browsers.
+Updates on save.